The Private Wealth & Private Client Review: Mexico

 Mexican anti-money laundering operates through a legal system that forces financial institutions and persons involved in vulnerable transactions to identify and monitor their clients to prevent, detect and report money laundering (specific transactions include real estate acquisitions, loans not granted by the banking system, lending of real estate, acquisition of jewellery, gambling and other customary activities that are identified with money laundering).

-These changes will have an effect in terms of the enforcement of the Anti-Money Laundering Law (Federal Law for the Prevention and Identification of Operations with Illegal Assets), since through the aforementioned report and exchange of information, authorities may now verify the accuracy of the data collected to see if any vulnerable activity is being carried out.
+These changes will have an effect in terms of the enforcement of the Anti-Money Laundering Law (Federal Law for the Prevention and Identification of Operations with Illegal Assets) since through the aforementioned report and exchange of information authorities may now verify the accuracy of the data collected to see if any vulnerable activity is being carried out.

 Nevertheless, the Federal Revenue Law for 2019 sets forth that taxpayers obliged to comply with Anti-Money Laundering Law obligations are entitled to implement regularisation programmes by requesting and obtaining them from the tax authorities.
-This regards obligations triggered from 1 July 2013 to 31 December 2018.
+This involves obligations triggered from 1 July 2013 to 31 December 2018.